jjpeterson90/news-site-iii/README.md

 Don't worry about this not doing anything yet - we will wire it up in the next section.

 ## React Router
-[React Router V6](https://reactrouter.com/docs/en/v6) (older version - [React Router V5](https://reacttraining.com/react-router/web/guides/philosophy)) is a popular open source library that's used to control paging in a single page app.
+[React Router V6](https://reactrouter.com/docs/en/v6) is a popular open source library that's used to control routing in a single page app.
 Using this library, you can load `component`s based on URL paths.
 For example, you can configure React Router to load ComponentX when the URL `http://localhost:3000/componentx` is requested.

 To utilize React Router, let's install:
 ```sh